 - November 9-11, 2020 - Scottsdale, AZ

 Please review the course prerequisites and cancellation policy prior to registering for the training.
 We encourage early registration as enrollment is limited.
-Preferred payment method is credit card but we do accept check payment.
-All major cards accepted.
+Payment method is credit card All major cards accepted.

 Upon enrollment in the course, you will receive a “welcome letter” via email.
 This letter will include instructions on how to access pertinent information for both the online and on-site training.
 If you don’t receive the email, please contact us at email@example.com or call 507-266-1093 or 1-800-344-5984 (toll-free).